bennobuilder/dynamic-styles/README.md

 ## ✍️ Inline styles

-Often we need to create reusable Components that should be customizable later on among other things with inline styles.
+Often we need to create reusable Components that should be customizable later on, among other things with inline styles.
-You can easily make Components customizable with inline styles by specifying the `styles` property (e.g. partial of specified stylesheet) in the `useStyles()` hook's configuration object.
+We can easily make Components customizable with inline styles by specifying the `styles` property (e.g. partial of specified stylesheet) in the `useStyles()` hook's configuration object.

 #### `Button.tsx`